 Do you ship HHG in or out of the USA?
 Make sure you are not breaking the law!

-Webinar Description: Join IAM on September 27 at 11 am EDT to learn more about the U.S. Federal Maritime Commission (FMC) and how they regulate the global moving and mobility industry.
-If your company quotes door to door shipments either to or from the U.S., this is a must-attend session to ensure that it is not targeted for non-compliance by the FMC.
-In addition, the FMC will discuss what dispute resolution services are available for IAM Members who have issues with customers or other service providers in the maritime supply chain.
+Description: Learn more about the U.S. Federal Maritime Commission (FMC) and how they regulate the global moving and mobility industry by viewing a recording of the Webinar and the presentations provided by the FMC.
+If your company quotes door to door shipments either to or from the U.S., we recommend that you take advantage of these resources to ensure that it is not targeted for non-compliance by the FMC.
+In addition, the FMC discussed what dispute resolution services are available for IAM Members who have issues with customers or other service providers in the maritime supply chain.

 - Director of the FMC Office of Consumer Affairs and Dispute Resolution Services (CADRS) – Rebecca Fenneman